 Vash has a missile headed straight towards him.
 His solution: kick that fucker out of the way.

-This troper considers him stripping naked and barking like a dog to save someone's life to be particularly awesome.
+Vash stripping naked and barking like a dog to save someone's life.
 Hell—sure, he can blow a hole in a moon with his Angel Arm but only a true badass can unashamedly beg to save someone's life.

 Legato got a crowning moment of awesome when finally, after all the efforts of the Gung-Ho Guns to cause Vash pain had failed, he succeeded by methodically forcing Vash to shoot him execution-style in the head.